hahnec/plenoptisign/docs/source/index.rst

 Plenoptisign is a Python software tool designed to facilitate localisation of depth planes prior to lightfield acquistion by a plenoptic camera.
 This may help simulate, design and prototype lightfield imaging devices.

-Click below for Plenoptisign's short README or full API documentation:
+Click below for Plenoptisign's short README, User Guide or full API documentation:

 .. toctree::
    :maxdepth: 2
    :numbered:

    readme
+   guide
    apidoc

 ..
 Indices and tables